Goddess of the Night (Hurrian): Associations with other deities

 In addition to Ishtar, the Goddess of the Night has also been compared to Hurrian Šauška.
 However, a notable difference between them in known ritual texts is the fact that the former was never associated with Nineveh.
-A number of similarities between the Goddess of the Night and Ishara have been pointed out too, chiefly their shared association with the underworld and with Ishtar.
+A number of similarities between the Goddess of the Night and Išḫara have been pointed out too, chiefly their shared association with the underworld and with Ishtar.